renevanderark/guide-to-living-free-of-mind/README.md

 You cannot just say "stop" to your self-talk.
 Saying "stop" is talking to yourself.

 Thoughts come up like a heart-beat.
 They do not _mean_ anything, there is no trust-worthy reality in thoughts and visions.

+## Emotions

+Before I start going on about emotions, I would like to mention that I realize that the beliefs I shared above are of course merely a perception of reality as well.
+But when you believe in beliefs and the beliefs are helpful then they can be substitute truths for you on the path of clearing your mind...
+How else, but throught words, can we learn from each other?

+Anyway, emotions are quite a mystery and everything I say about emotions here are beliefs I formed through reading.
+Science about emotions supports some of these statements, but how did the science measure the emotions?
+There must have been a subjective component apart from dry observation in order to say anything scientific about emotions.

+Therefore, I, again, take the freedom to use a style of writing which is _truthy_.